T41496/T41496/README.md

 - 🌱 I’m currently learning Solidity blockchain.
 - 👯 I’m looking to collaborate on companies.
 - 💬 Ask me about web dev & blockchain.
-- 📫 How to reach me: Ernest Neo on Telegram...
+- 📫 How to reach me: on Telegram...
 <!--
 - 🤔 I’m looking for help with ...
 - 😄 Pronouns: ...